BrianMacIntosh/vis-chronicle/README.md

 ```

-`groups` and `options` are transparently passed through for vis-timeline - see the vis-timeline documentation.
+`groups` and `options` are transparently passed through for vis-timeline - see the vis-timeline documentation. `"stack": false` and `"stackSubgroups": false` false are necessary in order for chronicle's open-ended ranges to display correctly.

 `queryTemplates` contains template queries to be re-used by multiple items. vis-chronicle comes with a few template queries by default.
 Template queries use `{_OUT}` to represent the output value.
 Also, any format variable like `{format}` will be replaced by the same-named value on the item entry, allowing templates to be parameterized.